Witches Fingers (or soft pretzel dipping sticks)

 I am getting just a little excited about Halloween.
-I have been obsessively ‘Pinteresting‘ all things pumpkiny and today I pressganged E into our first bit of spooky cooking courtesy of the Martha Stewart Halloween Handbook (sent to me from America by my lovely Mum).
-I’ve not had much experience of baking bread but these turned out just like those yummy warm German pretzels and although they were sculpted by a four year old I think they look pretty fab.
+I have been obsessively ‘Pinteresting‘ all things pumpkiny and today I press ganged E into our first bit of spooky cooking courtesy of the Martha Stewart Halloween Handbook (sent to me from America by my lovely Mum).
+I’ve not had much experience of baking bread but these turned out just like those yummy warm German pretzel and although they were sculpted by a four year old I think they look pretty fab.

 - Flaked almonds